 Benefits from Ohio Works First

 Your income and expenses determine your monthly benefits.
-In 2018, the average monthly payment was $203.
+In November 2021, the average payment was $221.
 Your benefits may be bigger or smaller.

 - Through a prepaid debit card